 I still have this opinion, but over the last year my perspective has shifted.
 I now think every software engineer, no matter how specialized or skilled they are can work competently as a "full stack" engineer.
 In this post, I'll dive in to how I came to this conclusion.

-I truly believe that anyone can be a productive and professional software-engineer using modern tooling should they have the necessary desire and willingness to learn.
+I truly believe that anyone can be a productive and professional software engineer using modern tooling should they have the necessary desire and willingness to learn.
 I don't think the same could be said for software engineering 20 years ago.

-Honestly, I didn't find building the back-end too difficult as I tried sticking to familiar languages and programming patterns where I could and following tutorials and examples for the parts that I hadn't eny experience in.
+Honestly, I didn't find building the back-end too difficult as I tried sticking to familiar languages and programming patterns where I could and followed tutorials and examples for the parts that I hadn't any experience in.
 However, what I did find particularly difficult was dealing with the "ops" of the project, that is deployment, provisioning and updates.
 I would often break the app completely during updates, particularly when updating the database models and running migrations.
 What I realized was that I had to switch my mind in to thinking about ops separately from thinking about the application code I was writing.
-I wondered whether there was a technology that was more suited to my developer mindset, where I could write code and have it run.
+I started to invesigate different technologies that might make this easier.

-I found serverless to be a good solution for me because it allowed me to write my code and deploy it through the framework as code.
-What's more, I could write my back-end business logic as I did my front-end, as functions and have it running and deployed without having to think about servers or ops at all.
+I found serverless to be a good solution because it allowed me to write my code and deploy it through the framework as code.
+What's more, I could write my back-end business logic as I did my front-end, as functions, and have it running and deployed without having to think about servers or ops at all.
 I didn't have to worry about the database going down, or the back-end APIs falling over with traffic spikes etc. I could plug in to a rich ecosystem of plugins and products that provided functionality such as automatic database updates, continuous integration and delivery at a push of a button and logging, metrics and exception tracking without having to build any of it myself.

 In some respects I feel as though I have cheated at my original goal, but really looking back at history, this trend seems like a natural evolution in abstraction.
 I only really had to learn the framework, and the rest of my time was spent writing the code that pertained to the application I built.